Join a Club

-(the fate of America depends on it)
+(The fate of America may depend on it)

 This year at The Square, we’re going to be starting a club.
 To be more precise, we’re going to be starting a club about starting more clubs.
 We hope we’ll see clubs popping up all over about every sort of thing—about walking + talking, stitching + bitching, about big ole thorny problems—or about nothing much at all.
 Jump down this page to see a few of the groups we’ve started already (some of them you can even sign up for).
 (You can also download our concept document here and add to our club-a-palooza brainstorming document here, including telling us about existing clubs that like all sorts of people to join them.)